Liouville type theorems for transversally harmonic and biharmonic maps: Generalized maximum principle

-(2) In 1980, H. Kitahara [\ref{KI1}] proved that if the transversal Ricci curvature is nonnegative and positive at some point, then there are no nontrivial $L^2$-basic $\Delta_t$-harmonic $1$-forms.} \end{rem} Note that for any basic function $f$, $\Delta^Mf =\Delta_B f$ [\ref{KT2}].
+Note that for any basic function $f$, $\Delta^Mf =\Delta_B f$ [\ref{KT2}].
 Hence we have the following theorems. \begin{thm} Let $(M,g,\mathcal F)$ be a complete foliated Riemannian manifold.
 If a basic function $f$ is basic-subharmonic, i.e., $\Delta_B f\leq 0$, with $\int_M |df|<\infty$, then $f$ is basic-harmonic. \end{thm} {\bf Proof.} This follows from the result in [\ref{YA2}, p 660]. $\Box$

 \begin{thm} Let $(M,g,\mathcal F)$ be a complete foliated Riemannian manifold.
 If a nonnegative basic function $f$ is basic-subharmonic, i.e., $\Delta_B f\leq 0$, with $\int_M f^p <\infty\ (p>1)$, then $f$ is constant. \end{thm} {\bf Proof.} This follows from Theorem 3 in [\ref{YA2}, p 663]. $\Box$